krishsharma6297-lgtm/Js.assignment/README.md

 • ​Otherwise, the status is FAIL.

-• ​ Display the final score and the PASS/FAIL status using alert()
+• ​ Display the final score and the PASS/FAIL status using alert().

+Time Complexity:

+O(1).
+The script performs a fixed set of arithmetic operations and comparisons regardless of the input values.